TabithaKO/gans_blazing/README.md

 ## Mediapipe.ipynb 💫
 This a landmark detection model with over 400 landmarks (so you can get really precise with your landmarks).
 Read more from the authors [here](https://google.github.io/mediapipe/solutions/face_mesh.html) The notebook allows you to perfrom the landmark detection on a video and generate side by side comparison.
 The original notebook by a separate author is [here](https://colab.research.google.com/github/kevinash/awesome-ai/blob/main/notebooks/5_FacesAndExpressions/MediaPipe_Face_Mesh.ipynb)

+## ICFace.ipynb 💫
+This is a face reenactment model.
+The notebook implements the code specified in the [authors' repository](https://github.com/Blade6570/icface) with some minor changes to allow it to run smoothly on Google Colab.

+## StarGAN_V2.ipynb 💫
+This is a style transfer model that allows us to transfer style like hairstyle, skin color, makeup etc from a reference image to a source image.
+The pretrained weights are provided by myself based on a model trained on 4 domains.
+The rest of the code is supplied by the [original authors](https://github.com/clovaai/stargan-v2-tensorflow).